 - You and your pet arrive in our parking lot and remain in your vehicle.

-- Our staff will escort your pet into the hospital while you remain in your car.
+- Our staff will escort your pet into the hospital while you remain in our parking lot.

-- Our staff and doctors will communicate with you via phone, provide care for your pet, and then return your pet to your vehicle.
+- Our staff and doctors will communicate with you via airVet virtual visit or phone, provide care for your pet, and then return your pet to your vehicle.
 Please be prepared to answer the doctor’s call while you are waiting in your car.

 - Cats and tiny dogs must be in a carrier.